collectivexyz/foundry/README.md

 * requires:
   - 16 Gb memory
+  - docker
   - BuildKit TARGETARCH
    `$ DOCKER_BUILDKIT=1 docker build . -t ... `

+## arm64

+  It's possible to use this container on Apple Silicon but a build is not provided in the ghcr registry at this time.

+  To build locally, run:
+  ` $ sh build.sh `

 ### Architecture
 * linux/amd64